ogustavo-pereira/odin-with-dockercompose/.github/AUTOMATED_SCRIPTS.md

 # Automated Scripts :rocket:
-You can use a ready script written in `Python` to download any version of **Odin Framework** using the commands:
+You can use a ready script :fire: written in `Python` to download any version of **Odin Framework** using the commands:
 ```shell
 $ cd scripts/
 $ python get-odin.py # capture the latest version